b34c0n5/Kali-Linux-OSINT-VM/README.md

 Finding information about your target is crucial.
 These OSINT

-tools will aid in the information gathering phase of your
+tools will aid in the reconnaissance phase of your

 pentest.